jamesmianjia/jamesmianjia.github.io/_pages/about.md

 Culture and Linguistic (Im)politeness
 -----

 This line of research explores the linguistic realizations of (im)politeness across various Chinese communicative contexts, especially those that are underrepresented or misrepresented.
-I aim to understand the stability and variability of culture in linguistic communication and in turn develop theories that are applicable in across linguacultures.
+I aim to understand the stability and variability of culture in linguistic communication and in turn develop theories that are applicable across linguacultures.
 My representative works are published at [_Lingua_](https://jamesmianjia.github.io/files/Jia_Yang_2021_Lingua.pdf) and [_Text & Talk_](https://jamesmianjia.github.io/files/Jia_Yao_2022_TT.pdf).